ioos/compliance-checker/README.md

 The Python dependencies require several underlying system packages that most package managers should have.
 See the [Installation](//github.com/ioos/compliance-checker/wiki/Installation) wiki page for more information.

-Install dependencies, numpy must be installed on its own:

 ```shell
 $ pip install compliance-checker
 ```